AVKorotkov/curl-mailer/README.md

 with the `conf` extension, for example, `sample.sh` and `sample.conf`, and put both files in the same directory.
 Source `curl-mailer.sh` in your [script](sample.sh) and call `process` function that sends your message.

+Feel free to expand cURL Mailer to whatever you want if you find any limitations of your needs in this function.